 support about 121 tons of carbon/ha, disturbed closed forests have 110 t/ha, and disturbed open forests are reduced to 49 t/ha.
 Hill forests have more total carbon in their fully natural state at 283.80 t ha−1 (Ullah and Amin 2012).Bangladesh forests stocked a total 127.28 million tonnes carbon in above and below ground biomass, including dead wood, litter, and forest soil (FAO 2015).

 Less than 1.44 million ha of forests remain in Bangladesh, and most of the remaining forests are degraded in some way (Thapa and Rasul 2006, Ahmed, 2008, Choudhury and Hossain 2011, Islam and Sato 2012).
 Deforestation has resulted in a loss of 9054 km2 of forest since 1930 (Figure 7), based on a remote sensing survey by Reddy et al. (2016).
 In that latter study, all Sal forest was reported as ‘plantation forest’ because it had a regular pattern and as a result was reported as entirely deforested.
 That result from Reddy et al. is not entirely correct with 22.5 km2remaining at Modhupur alone (Abdullah et al. 2015, see Figure 8) and FAO (2008) reported at least 340 km2 of sal forest remains (Figure 9).
-According to the ‘National Action Plan for Combatting Desertification’ (2005), deforestation overall in Bangladesh has generally been caused by: logging, mines and other developments, increased salinity and erosion, and jhum cultivation.
+According to the ‘National Action Plan for Combating Desertification’ (2005), deforestation overall in Bangladesh has generally been caused by: logging, mines and other developments, increased salinity and erosion, and jhum cultivation.
 Much of this forest reduction has been in the sal forest area (Figure 8), which has been about 75% depleted (Ahmed 2008, Abdullah et al. 2015).
 Rahman (2012) calculated that the growth in demand for forest products was increasing at about 5% per year, while the forest area is still declining.
 The long-term annual deforestation rate has been 1.1%, from regressing the data in Reddy et al. (2016; Figure 10), but various authors have suggested that, during some periods, it has been as high as >3%, especially during the 1970s (Ahmed 2008, Sarker et al. 2011).
 Rahman et al. (2012) indicated that the current rate of deforestation has slowed to 0.3%, or about 2000 ha/yr and Hosonuma et al. (2012) suggested that Bangladesh is a ‘late transition’ country, where forest cover is low and the rate of change has now approached zero, meaning that the potential for reforestation is good.
 Support for this hypothesis comes from an analysis by Miah et al. (2011) who proposed that Bangladesh is on the downside of a U-shaped curve relating loss of forest cover to income.
 That is, as incomes start to rise, impacts on forests begin to decline, presenting an opportunity for improved forest management and reforestation.
 For this to occur, however, improved governance is essential, as was noted by virtually all authors.